ulelab/clipplotr/README.md

 ## Test data

-To try out _clipplotr_ a small test dataset has been created based on the example plot in the `test` directory in the `clipplotr` repository.
+To try out _clipplotr_ a small test dataset has been created based on the example plot above.

 ```
 cd test